 Number of hours from Kathmandu to Salleri: 8-9 hours

-As the roads have been extended, you will now find jeeps up to the village called Kharikhola (5 hours drive from Salleri/Phaplu).
-You will go to Salleri/Phaplu as mentioned above and then take a jeep to Kharikhola.
+As the roads have been extended, you will now find jeeps up to the village called Thamedanda (6-7 hours drive from Phaplu).
+You will go to Phaplu as mentioned above and then take a jeep to Thamedanda.
 From here, Phakding is only 2 days walk, saving you two days.

-Additional Days from Kharikhola – Phakding: 2 days
+Additional Days from Thamedanda – Phakding: 2 days

-Number of hours from Phaplu- Kharikhola: 5 hours
+Number of hours from Phaplu- Thamedanda: 6-7 hours

-Outline Itinerary: Kathmandu – Salleri/Phaplu- Kharikhola (Jeep) – Puiyan – Phakding – normal trail continues
+Outline Itinerary: Kathmandu – Phaplu- Kharikhola-Thamedanda – Puiyan – Phakding – normal trail continues

 Risks: The roads might be damaged and extremely slippery during monsoon.
 (Please avoid the June, July and August)